caaatisgood/lantern-festival-webapp/README.md

-#Lantern Festival Webapp Backend Instagram API
+#Lantern Festival Webapp Backend with Instagram API

 A project of NYUST Hackathon (2016.06.29 - 2016.06.30)